2018 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Rare 2018 Nickel Error List

-Struck-through errors occur when foreign material comes between the die and coin blank during striking.
-Grease represents the most common culprit, creating coins where design elements appear weak, smudged, or partially missing.
+Struck-through errors occur when foreign material — most commonly grease — gets trapped between the die and the coin blank during striking.
+The result is a coin where design elements appear weak, blurry, or partially absent, as if the design melted away in places.

 2. Missing Clad Layer Errors